Rebecca McMahan, President

 Jim works as a private practice psychologist in Bangor, Maine.

-He is a member of the Maine and American Psychological Associations.
 He works with individuals, couples, families, and addictions.
 He got his BS degree from Boston College and his Ph.D. from the University of Texas at Austin.
 He was a former clinical director at Wellspring and has served on Wellspring’s Board of Directors for many years.
 He lives with his wife, Gail, and together they enjoy being outdoors engaging in the many recreational activities Maine has to offer.
 His greatest passion after family and work remains the Boston Red Sox.